ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

     - role: docker
       tags: [ docker ]

-    - role: epages-unity
+    - role: epages-now
-      tags: [ unity ]
+      tags: [ epages-now ]
 {% endhighlight %}
-This playbook should be fairly self-explanatory, given you know what "[Unity](https://www.epages.com/de/now/)" is.
+This playbook should be fairly self-explanatory, given you know what [ePages Now](https://www.epages.com/de/now/) is.
 Looking at the pre-task, its intention seems to be to document a dependency, providing a bit more context for this playbook.
 The roles that are being assigned are `docker` (which would correctly be assumed to install Docker on the host) and `epages-unity`.
 The installation of Docker in a deployment playbook is questionable, and should probably be refactored once the way of doing the deployment has stabilized (see below).
 Concerning the hosts (`application-vms` in this case), the word implies a group of hosts.
-This could also be read as "the hosts that this playbook is meant to run against", with the distinction, that depending on the environment, it might only be executed against a single host at a time, using the `--limit` parameter of `ansible-playbook`.
+This could also be read as "the hosts that this playbook could run against", keeping in mind that depending on the environment, it might only be executed against a single host at a time.
+This is done using the `--limit` parameter of `ansible-playbook`, which is a very common case for CI/CD jobs.
 Motivation for doing it like this is that the exact same playbooks can be used for different environments / inventories (see below).

+#### Setup Playbooks
+The other type of playbook would initially provision / prepare an environment to deploy an application into it.
+These playbooks would typically be named `setup-<project>.yml`.
+While this type could traditionally be seen more on the IT department's side of an organization, it would also be used [to set up a development environment](https://github.com/ePages-de/mac-dev-setup) (i.e. developer laptop) for that application.
+The point of using the same technique for both of these things is that it becomes easier to manage and document differences between them in a joint effort.
+This continually provides value for the company, because setup times for developers are reduced.
+Using playbooks to install a development environment is a good way of incorporating new developers.
+Invariably occurring problems are an opportunity to familiarize with the environment and getting used to the workflow.

 ### Roles
-While playbooks are the entry point, one will soon be looking at [Roles](http://docs.ansible.com/ansible/playbooks_roles.html), because playbooks should not contain single tasks, but only sets of roles (that are applied to groups of hosts).
+While playbooks are the entry point, one will soon be looking at [Roles](http://docs.ansible.com/ansible/playbooks_roles.html), because a playbook typically contains sets of roles (that are applied to groups of hosts).
 When learning about a role, the best place to start is `defaults/main.yml`.
 This file is supposed to contain all variables that are being used in the role, and - as the filename implies - their default values.
 This file serves the primary purpose of documenting the role.
 When using a role written by others, these variables are meant to be used to adapt the role to specific needs.

 Example `defaults/main.yml` of `epages-unity` role:
 {% highlight yml %}
-epages_unity_folder: /srv/epages/unity
+epages_now_folder: /srv/epages/epages-now
-epages_unity_use_docker_compose: yes
+epages_now_start_using_docker_compose: yes
-epages_unity_use_systemd: "{{ not epages_unity_use_docker_compose }}"
+epages_now_start_using_systemd: "{{ not epages_now_start_using_docker_compose }}"

-epages_unity_epages6_appserver_range: "10045-10048"
+epages_now_epages6_appserver_range: "10045-10048"
-epages_unity_web_server_port: 7000
+epages_now_web_server_port: 7000
-epages_unity_ssl_web_server_port: "{{ epages_unity_web_server_port }}"
+epages_now_ssl_web_server_port: "{{ epages_now_web_server_port }}"
-epages_unity_url: "{{ ansible_fqdn }}"
+epages_now_url: "{{ ansible_fqdn }}"
-epages_unity_api_url: "{{ epages_unity_url }}/api/v2"
+epages_now_api_url: "{{ epages_now_url }}/api/v2"

-epages_unity_create_shop: yes
+epages_now_create_shop: yes
-epages_unity_shop_name: demounity
+epages_now_shop_name: demounity
 {% endhighlight %}
 At the top there is a directory, which probably refers to the host.
 Since the role requires Docker (see playbook example), and there is a reference to docker-compose in the next property, one could (correctly) assume that the file being copied there could be a docker-compose definition file.
 However there is also a property `epages_unity_use_systemd` which is apparently mutually exclusive with `epages_unity_use_docker_compose`.
-The purpose of having two different ways of starting the application could (and should) be questioned, it really just documents the circumstance, that while either of the two ways should work, one or the other might be broken while development is still ongoing.
+The purpose of having two different ways of starting the application could (and should) be questioned.
+In this case it suggests that the staging / production setup is still incubating and the deployment happens very similar to development mode.
 But as Agile thinking suggests this should not prevent us from [automating the deployment as early as possible](http://www.theserverside.com/tip/Try-an-Agile-deployment-strategy).

 The file goes on with some more configuration of what seem to be application properties, and finally two options to create a shop with a given name when deploying.